Indiana Online Gambling

 In 2015, lawmakers first introduced bills to legalize sports betting and daily fantasy sports in connection with existing racinos.
 Those proposals never even received positive committee consideration.
 While sports betting continued to stall in the following years, DFS was legalized in 2016.

 On May 8, 2019, Indiana Governor signed into a law a bill that would legalized sports betting in the Hoosier State as early as August.
 The new law allows for both mobile and in-person wagering.
-Sportsbooks will begin taking bets on November 1, 2019, with mobile betting rolling out later.
-Wagering on college and pro sports is permitted under the new law, but betting on esports and high school sports is banned.
+Governor Eric Holcomb placed the first wager September 1st 2019.
+Mobile wagering will soon follow and wagering on college and pro sports is permitted under the new law, but betting on esports and high school sports is banned.

 Gambling Sites FAQ